-Until lands have access to public sanitary sewer, they must use septic systems and leach fields for sewage disposal.
-In 2016/2017, the County Commissioners updated the 2004 Facilities Master Plan for the County.
+Until lands have access to public sanitary sewer, sewage disposal must be accomplished through an onsite system such as aeration or leach fields.
+In 2017, the County Commissioners updated the 2004 Facilities Master Plan for the County.
 The service areas shown on the map below were updated based on recent development pressure and service area amendments.